agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 Hodometer makes requests to the Core v2 scheduler and Kubernetes (Discovery) API to collect pertinent information.
 Internally, it aggregates this information and filters it to the appropriate level.
-Then, this aggregated data is then sent to all the configured metrics receivers.
+This aggregated data is then sent to all the configured metrics receivers.
 With the exception of talking to the scheduler, which uses gRPC, all the other communications between services are over HTTP/REST.

 Metrics receivers can be deployed inside or outside the same cluster as Hodometer, so long as they're accessible.